ENLIVEN Safety Data

 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) recommend that—prior to the initiation of

-A category 1 recommendation means that, based upon
+A Category 1 recommendation means that, based upon

 high-level evidence, there is uniform NCCN consensus

-that intervention is appropriate2
+that intervention is appropriate3

 A comprehensive MDT may be the key to